ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * **Section 4: BPI Abstraction Layers** with definitions, concepts, scope, and security considerations for BPI Abstraction Layers
     * BPI Abstraction Scope and Components
     * BPI Abstraction Layer Security and Integration
-* **Section 5: Middleware, Communication and Interoperability** with definitions, key concepts, and overviews of BPI User Capabilities and Accounts, service orchestration, cummunication, BPI Interoperability with its APIs and Transport Security
+* **Section 5: Middleware, Communication, and Interoperability** with definitions, key concepts, and overviews of BPI User Capabilities and Accounts, service orchestration, communication, BPI Interoperability with its APIs, and Transport Security
     * BPI User Capabilities
     * BPI User Account
     * BPI Service Orchestration